signalshore/signalshore.github.io/content/2019-08-11-Programming-Languages-Part-B.md

 of a type system:

 #### **Soundness** ####
-A type system is sound if it all type-checked programs are correct.
+A type system is sound if all type-checked programs are correct.
 This means that the type checker will never accept an in-correct program, i.e. there wont be any false negetives.